 Carrying an oversized load poses a danger to other drivers on the road so safety needs to be the topmost concern.
 Trucks hauling heavy loads must follow specific operating procedures to minimize the danger and maintain the safety of the operation.

 Special markings are used to alert and signal to other drivers.
 Requirements are different for every state but some of the most common markings for heavy loads are:

-- 18 or 12-inch square bright red or orange warning flags during daytime travel.
+- Flags: 18 or 12-inch square bright red or orange warning flags during daytime travel.

 Trucking comes with many risks and rewards, especially when it comes to hauling oversized loads.
 Following the tips above and making sure you have Trucking insurance will definitely help put you on the road to success!